HazyResearch/deepdive/doc/performance.md

 ### Gibbs sampler options

-You can optionally parse java options (such as -Xmx) and command line options to the gibbs sampler executable.
+You can optionally parse java options (such as -Xmx) and command line options to the Gibbs sampler executable.
 The default Java options are `-Xmx4g` and the default sampler options are `-l 1000 -s 10 -i 1000 -t 4`.
 Allowed options are:

     -l <value> | --learning_epochs <value>
           number of epochs for learning (required)